 The ASPIRE Clinic undergraduate internship program is different than being involved as a student service provider and working one-on-one with ASPIRE clients.
 If you're interested in helping those in our community, gaining a unique educational experience, and are a student of the College of Family and Consumer Sciences or the UGA Law School, please contact us at firstname.lastname@example.org!
 New service providers begin work at ASPIRE at the start of every semester.

 (*Note: Services are only provided by FACS graduate students, with the exception of undergraduate financial planning students)

 Frequently Asked Questions

-You can apply by sending the ASPIRE Intern Application on this page to firstname.lastname@example.org.
+You can apply through the UGA Career Center's Handshake application or by sending the ASPIRE Intern Application on this page, along with a resume and cover letter, to email@example.com.
 We hire interns for Spring, Summer, and Fall semesters each year, but we tend to hire for each semester very early, so we advise that you plan ahead for the experience.

 Students from different backgrounds and programs at the University of Georgia are welcome to apply!
-An interest in clinical settings and future careers in the therapy or counseling fields can be beneficial.
+You must be at least in your 2nd year of college and have a 3.0 GPA.
+An interest in clinical settings and future careers in the therapy, financial planning, or counseling fields can be beneficial.

 Yes, but taking a class is not required for participation.

 If you are a Human Development & Family Science major or minor (College of Family & Consumer Sciences), you may choose to receive class credit through the official internship course, HDFS 5910 (HDFS 5900: Pre-internship course is a prerequisite).